-Vinyl composite tiles, or VCT, are 12” square tiles created with vinyl colored chips that are heated and pressed into sheets.
-Glued to your floor, they are extremely durable, resilient to chips and impact, and easy to keep clean.
+Vinyl composite tiles, otherwise known as VCT, are 12” square tiles created with vinyl colored chips combined with a filler of limestone that are heated and pressed into sheets.
+Glued to your floor, they are extremely durable, resilient to chips and impact, and fairly easy to keep clean.

 Installing VCT tiles for the garage

-Installation is more labor intensive but it can still be done in a weekend and doesn’t require quite the same tedious floor prep as an epoxy coated floor.
+Installation is somewhat labor intensive but it can still be done in a long weekend (or longer if you like) and doesn’t require quite the same tedious floor prep as an epoxy coated floor.
 Armstrong Flooring has good instructions for tile installation and layout as well.

-The next day snap or draw a line down the center of your garage floor for a reference to lay the first tiles.
-Make sure to measure out to the edges to insure that you end up with at least half a tile left when you need to cut for the ends.
-If you don’t, move your line over the appropriate amount to insure that you do.
+The next day snap a line down the center of your garage floor front to back for a reference to lay the first tiles.
+Make sure to measure out to the edges to insure that you end up with at least half a tile left for when you need to cut for the edge.
+Move your line over the appropriate amount if necessary to insure that you do.

 Drawbacks of a VCT garage floor

-One thing to keep in mind is that as durable as this garage floor option is for the price, it does have some drawbacks.
-In order to keep the nice shine on the floor you will have to give the floor and occasional wax.
-Depending on how much use your garage gets, the build-up of wax will need to be stripped and reapplied again about once a year.
+One thing to keep in mind is that as durable as a VCT garage floor can be for the price, it does have some drawbacks.
+It does require higher maintenance in order to keep the nice shine on the floor.
+You will have to mop the floor occasionally and at times scrub it with a floor maintainer to remove embedded dirt in order to apply another coat of wax.